bangkitjkt/final-project-ODIR5K/README.md

 # Bangkit-JKT1A
-Final Project from team JKT1-A
+This repository contains the model, and the demonstration of Ocular Disease Intelligent Recognition (ODIR) Classification using Tensorflow as a Final Project of [Google Bangkit Machine Learning Academy](https://events.withgoogle.com/bangkit/) by team JKT1-A

-Members:
+Team Members:

  - Azhari Haris Al Hamdi
  - Bimantara Hanumpraja